Business Compliance12 min read28 April 2026

 The Real Cost of Non-Compliance for Singapore SMEs (2026 Breakdown)

-A single PDPA breach can result in fines exceeding S$100,000.
-Late CPF contributions compound at 18% annual interest.
-ACRA's April 2026 amendments have increased maximum director penalties to S$20,000.
-And these are just the direct financial penalties — the hidden costs of legal fees, management distraction, and reputational damage often dwarf the fines themselves.
+The framing that compliance is a cost and non-compliance is free is backwards.
+Non-compliance is the expensive option — it just bills you later, with interest.
+A single PDPA breach can run north of S$100,000.
+Late CPF contributions compound at 18% annually.
+ACRA's April 2026 amendments have pushed maximum director penalties to S$20,000.
+And those are the direct costs — before you count legal fees, management distraction, and the contracts you lose.

-This guide breaks down the real cost of non-compliance across every major regulatory framework that applies to Singapore SMEs, with specific penalty amounts, real enforcement examples, and a clear comparison against the cost of staying compliant.
+This guide breaks down what non-compliance actually costs across every major regulatory framework affecting Singapore SMEs, with specific numbers, real enforcement examples, and a straight comparison against the cost of staying compliant.

 Direct Financial Penalties by Regulator